railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

 The example :ref:`fig-procquot` shows the process for handling a customer sales order.
-Use the menu :menuselection:`Sales --> Sales --> Sales Orders` to list all orders, then choose Order SO001 – you can either check the checkbox to its left, or you can open the order itself by clicking the row containing the order.
+Use the menu :menuselection:`Sales --> Sales --> Sales Orders` to list all orders, then choose Order.

-To view the process for that specific order, click the :guilabel:`Corporate Intelligence` button (displayed as a question mark) at the top right of the title of the list or form.
+To view the process for that specific order, first :guilabel:`Active the developer mode`,active from Administrator/About OpenERP.
+After activate it, click the :guilabel:`Corporate Intelligence` button (displayed as a question mark) at the top left of the title of the list or form.
 The process for this order is shown in the window, and the current state of this document can be seen by looking for the node whose left edge is colored maroon rather than grey.